-Installing a new generator takes advanced planning and patience.
-Let’s look at a one year plan.
-A year may seem like plenty of time, but remember it can take even longer.
+Let’s look at a one-year plan.
+Now, a year may seem like plenty of time, but remember that it can take longer in some situations.

-Month 1: You and an engineer develop and finalize a plan comprehensive enough to submit to your city building department for approval.
+Month 1: You and an engineer will develop and finalize a comprehensive plan to submit to your city building department for approval.

-Months 6 to 9: After you have ordered the generator expect four months or more for delivery.
+Months 6 to 9: After you have ordered the generator, expect 4 months (or more) for delivery.

-Months 10 to 11: Once you take delivery, there is still work to do.
-Installation, additional electrical work, startup and testing all take time.
+Months 10 to 11: Once you receive the delivery, there’s still work to do.
+Installation, additional electrical work, startup, and testing all take time.

-Month 12: testing required for compliance with all regulatory statutes.
+Month 12: Testing will be required for compliance with all regulatory statutes.

 What Some Organizations are Doing to Prep for Backup Power

-Plan on CD & Power advancing with you every step along the way.
-At the outset we will evaluate your needs, help identify the right type, size, and brand of generator.
-Next, we will work with you to lay out a plan to smoothly clear the regulatory hurdles specific to your location and engage reputable contractors to execute the work.
-Once it’s installed, we can train your team to properly monitor your generator’s health so it remains ready to do its job for years to come.
+Partner with a company like CD & Power that can help you with every step along the way.
+At the outset, we will evaluate your needs and help identify the right type, size, and brand of generator.
+Next, we will work with you to smoothly get through the regulatory hurdles specific to your location, and select reputable contractors to execute the work.
+Once it’s installed, we can train your team to properly monitor the generator’s maintenance and performance so it remains ready to do its job for years to come.

-Most importantly, we maintain a large supply of portable generators for you to rent and hook up in the event of a PG&E outage.
+Most importantly, we stock a large supply of portable generators for you to rent in the event of a power outage.
 Just remember, the demand for rentals is at an all-time high.
-Contact us NOW to assess your needs, make a plan, and reserve the right size generator for your site.
-Visit this post for more about how PG&E power shut off plans affected us in 2020.
-It’s unlikely there will be a different scenario in 2021.
+Contact us at (866) 468-7697 to assess your needs, make a plan, and reserve the right size generator for your site.
+Visit this post to learn about how PG&E power shut-off plans affected us in 2020.